-LAWS Executive Director, Ann Maje Raider extended an invitation to project stakeholders to attend a 3-day gathering, July 4th - 6th 2019, at Tu Cho traditional Kaska land, to support a collaborative and culturally grounded Project planning activities.
+LAWS Executive Director, Ann Maje Raider extended an invitation to project stakeholders to attend a 2-day gathering, July 4th - 5th 2019, at Tu Cho on traditional Kaska land, to support collaborative and culturally grounded project planning activities.
 The Gathering brought together a diversity of project partners to draw upon the strengths, experience and knowledge amongst the group.
-It was attended by: LAWS (Executive Director, Board Members and Support Staff), community members, Agency Staff (i.e. Help and Hope for Families), Response Based Practice facilitators and Beringia Community Planning Inc. staff.
+It was attended by: LAWS (Executive Director, Board Members and Support Staff), Advocates and Advocate Family Members, Agency Staff (i.e. Help and Hope for Families), Response Based Practice facilitators and Beringia Community Planning Inc. staff.